synchook/synchook/README.md

 ## How does it work?

-Synchook works by using a git hook that calls its secure cloud service to sync your commit logs to a secondary GitHub repo.
+Synchook works by using [a git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) that calls its secure cloud service to sync your commit logs to a secondary GitHub repo.
 The secondary repo doesn't store any files but rather the commit metadata (git log, sha, repo, branch, url), thus privacy is maintained.
 Contributions to the secondary repo are then counted/reflected on your GitHub contributions graph.

+## Is it safe?

+* Yes, since no code is actually sent anywhere and the hook is fully open source so you can verify that yourself.
+* And while only metdata (git log, sha, repo, branch, url) is sent, you can further [filter](#Filter-and-mask-true-repo-names) that based on your needs.
+* The backend server authorization component (Auth0/Okta) only requests enough permissions from your git identity provider (GitHub) to verify and matchup the metadata you send with the correct secondary tracking account which is based on your git identity but which has zero privileges to any of your repos.
+* Same with the [GitHub App](https://github.com/apps/kitchen-synchook), it required minimal permissions.

 ## Things that normally get in the way of universal contribution tracking are...